-And finally to the east side of the Plaza de Santa Teresa de Jesús, is the reliquary, that houses her finger with a ring still intact on it, her cane and a pair of her sandals.
+And finally to the east side of the Plaza de Santa Teresa de Jesús, is the reliquary that houses her finger with a ring still intact on it, her cane and a pair of her sandals.
 Definitely, no pilgrimage to Ávila would be complete without paying a visit here.

 In the photo below, is the entrance to the "Sala de Reliquias, Recuerdos de Santa Teresa," or Room of Relics, Memories of St. Teresa.

-And across the Plaza de Santa Teresa, is a Gate in her name, the Puerta de Santa Teresa.
+Across the Plaza de Santa Teresa, is a Gate in her name, the Puerta de Santa Teresa.
 Here it is shown from the inside, at the official start of the Camino Teresiano.
 For us, this is where our pilgrimage to Ávila started and ended.

 Right adjacent to the central market plaza in Ávila, is the Iglesia de San Juan Bautista, or St. John the Baptist church.
-This Romanesque church, much reformed in the 16th century to a more Gothic style, is famous for the fact the St. Teresa was baptised here on April 4th, 1515.
+This Romanesque church, much reformed in the 16th century to a more Gothic style, is famous for the fact the St. Teresa was baptized here on April 4th, 1515.